Hadryan/Music-recommender-4/README.md

 ```

 Clean the Neo4j database (must start the Neo4j database before running this command).

 `Warning: restart the database after cleanup.
-This will reset the Id.`
+This will reset the node ids provided by Neo4j.`
 ```bash
 $ python music.py cleanup
 ```